-The spatial pattern of backscatter intensity on the firm areas level sections of the main glacier and its tributaries reflects primarily differences in volume scattering properties and to some extent also the pattern of the elevation bias (Fig. S4 and Sect.
-5).
-Low σ° values on the LGA refer to the BIA and areas of comparatively fine grained snow/ and firm in the top layers, whereas high values are an indication for large scattering elements.
-The BIA hasblue ice areas have a comparatively smooth surface, accounting for low σ° at an incidence angle of 40°.
-The Llowest σ° values are also evident_show up on tributary glaciers away from the main passage of the katabatic windLow σ° is also evident_and at locations of increased accumulation rates in the vicinity of the camp.
+Fig. 4 shows an image of the backscatter cross section (σ°) derived from TDM data of 6 May 2013 (scene T2013A), 9 x 9 pixels low pass filtered.
+The spatial pattern of backscatter intensity on the level sections of the main glacier and its tributaries reflects primarily differences in volume scattering properties.
+Low σ° values refer to the BIA and areas of comparatively fine grained snow/firn, whereas high values are an indication for large scattering elements.
+The BIA has a comparatively smooth surface, accounting for low σ° at an incidence angle of 40°.
+Low σ° values are also evident on tributary glaciers away from the main passage of the katabatic wind and at locations of increased accumulation rates in the vicinity of the camp.
 At lower incidence angles σ° is higher throughout and the overall dynamic range of σ° is reduced, as evident in Fig. S1 which shows backscatter and coherence images of 10 December 2016.

-Figure 43.
+500 Figure 4.
 Section of TDM backscatter image, HH polarization, over Union Glacier, 6 May 2013.
 LOS (line of sight) indicates the radar look direction.
-The outline encloses the LGA.

-The angular gradientsincidence angle dependence of σ° in the vicinity of the BIA and in crevasse zones are is rather small (Fig. S2).
-In these areas the differences in σ° between the scenes T2013A ($\theta_i = 40.9^{\circ}$) and T2016H ($\theta_i = 21.6^{\circ}$) amount to about 2-dB to-3 dB and σ° is high in both scenes.
-This is an indication for large scattering elements relative to the wavelength-such as grain elusters.
+The angular gradients of σ° in the vicinity of the BIA and in crevasse zones are rather small (Fig. S2).
+In these areas the differences in σ° between the scenes T2013A (θ_i = 40.9°) and T2016HH (θ_i = 21.6°) amount to 2 dB to 3 dB and σ° is high in both scenes.
+This is an indication for large scattering elements relative to the wavelength such as grain clusters.
 Multiple scattering between individual layers and scattering at rough internal interfaces may also play a role.
-In the areas with higher accumulation rates the incidence angle dependence angular differences are is larger, reaching values up to 8 dB on the area-in the vicinity of pit 4orographically left of the camp.
-Large angular gradients of the stratified snow/firm medium can be explained by increased backscatter contributions of internal interfaces towards near-nadir angles.
-The angular difference pronounced σ° increase of σ° towards low incidence angles on the BIA (-13.3 dB in scene T2013A, -5.9 dB in T2016H) is characteristic for backscattering of a-slightly rough surfaces (Fung, 1994).
+In the areas with higher accumulation rates the angular differences are larger, reaching values up to 8 dB on the area orographically left of the camp.
+Large angular gradients of the stratified snow/firn medium can be explained by increased backscatter contributions of internal interfaces towards near-nadir angles.
+The angular difference of σ° on the BIA (-13.3 dB in scene T2013A, -5.9 dB in T2016HH) is characteristic for backscattering of a slightly rough surface (Fung, 1994).

-Figure 54.
-Image of total normalized coherence, γ{tot} , from the TDM interferogram of 6 May 2013-over Union Glacier.
+Figure 5.
+Image of total normalized coherence, γ{tot} , from the TDM interferogram of 6 May 2013 over Union Glacier.

-The coherence image of 6 May 2013 (Fig. 45) shows the lowest coherence on glacier sections with large signal penetration.
-In the T2013 and T2014 (T2013/14) TDM images the coherence of the BIA (mean $\gamma{tot} = 0.79$) is 630 lower than in the surrounding areas because of thermal decorrelation due to the comparatively low SNR.
-In the surrounding low accumulation areas the σ° values range from -5 dB to -8 dB and the magnitude of γ{tot} ranges from 0.85 to 0.90.
-The incidence angle has an also an impact on the relation between coherence and σ° .
-This is evident by comparing scatterplots of two scenes with different incidence angles (Fig. \$4\$3).
-The two scenes 635 with 41°, respectively 39° incidence angle 2013A shows an approximately linear relation between coherence and σ° with two cluster centres corresponding to the surroundings of the BIA and respectively to areas with higher accumulation rates.
-The scenes with 22° incidence angle (T2016/18-) scatterplot show reduced dynamic range of coherence and σ° s wide scatter with one main cluster.
-The volumetric normalized coherence, derived from the observed total coherence according to Eq.
-3, shows the expected variations in dependence of the height of 640 ambiguity and incidence angle(Table 3).
-The lowest mean coherence value over the LGA is observed for scene T2014A ($|H_a| = 42.9 \text{ m}, \gamma{Vol} = 0.656$),
+The coherence image of 6 May 2013 (Fig. 5) shows the lowest coherence on glacier sections with large signal penetration.
+In the 2013 and 2014 TDM images the coherence of the BIA (mean $\gamma{tot} = 0.79$) is lower than in the surrounding areas because of thermal decorrelation due to the comparatively low SNR.
+In the surrounding low accumulation areas the σ° values range from -5 dB to -8 dB and the magnitude of γ{tot} from 0.85 to 0.90.
+The incidence angle has an also impact on the relation between coherence and σ° .
+This is evident by comparing scatterplots of two scenes with different incidence angles (Fig. S4).
+T2013A shows an approximately linear relation between coherence and σ° with two cluster centres corresponding to the surroundings of the BIA and the areas with higher accumulation rates.
+The T2016 scatterplot shows wide scatter with one main cluster.

-4.3 Relation between Bbackscatter signatures, coherence and elevation bias at the snow pit sites
+5.2 Relation between backscatter, coherence and elevation bias